calandradas/Kminder-Mindmap-Joplin-Plugin/README.md

     1.Adjusted part of the UI to make it more in line with operating habits.

-    2.Re-added the import and export functions of local-kity-minder and fixed some bugs.
+    2.Supports export in JSON, MD, and PNG, and supports import in JSON and MD.

     3.i18n now supports English, 中文, 日本語, Español, Français and Deutsch.

     4.Supports switching between different languages.

-    5.Removed Baidu image searching function and internationalized all text.
+    5.Removed the native Kity Minder Baidu image search function, and internationalized all the text.

-In the future, multilingual switching, uploading of local images and other functions will be realized.
+Uploading local images and other functions is in developing.

 Thanks to the following teams and individuals for their excellent work: